Historia Mundum

 The transatlantic trade

-Contrary to what is often assumed, the slave trade did not function exactly in a “triangular trade” scheme.
-It is often said that the same ships carried manufactured goods to Africa, where they exchanged them for slaves destined for America, who produced sugar and cotton to be bought by Europeans who produced the goods destined for Africa.
-In reality, this was uncommon.
-Slave ships were specialized in transporting human captives and generally did not carry other types of cargo.
-In the case of Brazilian sugar, for example, transport was usually carried out by Dutch or English merchants.
-Thus, although a triangular commercial circuit linking America, Africa, and Europe existed, it was carried out by completely different vessels.
+The familiar “triangular trade” scheme simplifies how the slave trade worked.
+The standard description imagines the same ships carrying manufactured goods to Africa, exchanging them for captives bound for the Americas, and then carrying plantation crops back to Europe.
+In practice, that sequence was uncommon.
+Slave ships specialized in transporting human captives and generally did not carry other cargo.
+Brazilian sugar, for example, was usually carried by Dutch or English merchants.
+A triangular commercial circuit linked the Americas, Africa, and Europe, but different vessels carried out different parts of it.

 This painting depicts the interior of a transatlantic slave ship.
 The scene takes place in the stuffy and cramped hold of the vessel.
 Dozens of Africans, mostly men, are seated, lying down, or leaning against the wooden beams.
 Most are partially clothed, wearing only short cloths or loincloths, with bodies visibly weakened or tired.
 Their faces reveal a mixture of despair, exhaustion, and resignation.
 In the center, a strong man stands out, lifting a child wrapped in red fabric up to a kind of hammock or makeshift bed.
 Other enslaved people watch in silence or maintain empty expressions.
 To the right, three white men—one holding a lantern—inspect the captives.
 One wears a wide-brimmed hat, indicating he might be a crew member or merchant.
 Lighting is scarce, with some rays of light entering through an upper hatch, creating soft shadows.
 The floor is covered with straw or dry vegetation.
 The ship’s structure, with pillars and nets, conveys a sense of confinement and oppression.
 Despite the brutal theme, the composition uses earthy tones and precise details to combine historical fidelity and emotional weight.